 Head to Flemington Racecourse

-The epicentre of the action is Flemington Racecourse, just six kilometres (four miles) from Melbourne’s city centre.
-Home of the Victorian Racing Club, Flemington is the most famous racecourse in Australia.
-It was here that the first Melbourne Cup was held in front of a crowd of 4000 punters, in 1861.
-Today, the 2.3-kilometre (1.4 mile) track continues to play host to this famous race, although capacity has swelled somewhat to 120,000-strong crowds.
-The racecourse is now also home to several different precincts available for hire, each with their own atmosphere, including The Parade Lounge, The Makybe Dive Marquee, The Skyline, The Rose Room, The Precinct and The Perch, The Birdcage and The Park.
-Check out the 2018 line-up of hot bands, food and bars.
+The epicentre of the action is Flemington Racecourse, the most famous in Australia and home of the Victorian Racing Club.
+It was here that the first Melbourne Cup was held in 1861.
+Today, the 2.3-kilometre (1.4-mile) track continues to play host to this famous race, although capacity has swelled to accommodate the 120,000-strong crowds.
+The racecourse is also home to several different precincts, each with their own atmosphere, including The Parade Lounge, The Makybe Diva Marquee, The Skyline, The Rose Room, The Precinct and The Perch, The Birdcage, The Furphy Deck and The Park.
 To plan your day and find your way around the course, download the Flemington Raceday Guide mobile app.

 Dress in black and white for Derby Day

-The curtain raiser event is AAMI Victoria Derby Day (known by locals as “Derby Day”), which takes place on Saturday 3 November.
+The curtain raiser event is AAMI Victoria Derby Day (known by locals as “Derby Day”), which takes place on the Saturday before Melbourne Cup Day.
 This is considered the day for racing purists, but while horses compete for the $1.5 million-plus Victoria Derby prize, racegoers create their own spectacle.
 Tradition dictates that spectators follow a black-and-white dress code, which well-bred Melburnians adhere to with conviction.
 The Park – a precinct with free entry for all ticket-holding racegoers – hosts performances from top Australian artists and tasty cuisines from some of Melbourne's favourite foodie destinations.